The Monitoring Working Group (MWG) of the NBCKC

 3. To recommend ‘best practices’ for applying various boreal caribou monitoring techniques in Canada.

-We meet every second month to gather and share information, provide input to NBCKC projects, and advance our own projects.
+The MWG met every second month to gather and share information, provide input to NBCKC projects, and advance their own projects.

 1. To centralize existing resources relevant to the monitoring of boreal caribou,